BJJKO Grading Criteria

 6th Dan (Rokudan)

-Although the BJJKO have a specific syllabus for this grade, the grade of Rokudan may be awarded using our time-served criteria, without the need to pass the physical examination.
+Although the BJJKO have a specific syllabus for this grade, the grade of Rokudan may be awarded using our time-served criteria, without the need to pass the physical examination - where special circumstances apply.

-Minimum of 5 years of consistent training / teaching from 5th Dan (Godan).
+Minimum of 5 years of consistent training / teaching from passing 5th Dan (Godan).

 7th Dan (Shichidan)